mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_python.md

 > If the MobileNetV2 model download fails, please manually download the relevant model file [mobilenetv2.mindir](https://download.mindspore.cn/model_zoo/official/lite/quick_start/mobilenetv2.mindir) and copy it to the `mindspore-lite/examples/cloud_infer/quick_start_python/model` directory.
 >
-> If the input.bin input data file download fails, please manually download the relevant input data file [input.bin](https://download.mindspore.cn/model_zoo/official/lite/quick_start/input.bin) and copy it to the ` mindspore-lite/examples/cloud_infer/quick_start_python/model` directory.
+> If the input.bin input data file download fails, please manually download the relevant input data file [input.bin](https://download.mindspore.cn/model_zoo/official/lite/quick_start/input.bin) and copy it to the `mindspore-lite/examples/cloud_infer/quick_start_python/model` directory.
 >
-> If MindSpore Lite inference framework by using the script download fails, please manually download [MindSpore Lite model cloud-side inference framework](https://www.mindspore.cn/lite/docs/en/r2.7.0/use/downloads.html) corresponding to the hardware platform of CPU and operating system of Linux-x86_64 or Linux-aarch64.
+> If MindSpore Lite inference framework by using the script download fails, please manually download [MindSpore Lite model cloud-side inference framework](https://www.mindspore.cn/lite/docs/en/r2.7.0/use/downloads.html) corresponding to the CPU hardware platform and operating system of Linux-x86_64 or Linux-aarch64.
 Users can use the `uname -m` command to query the operating system in the terminal, and copy it to the `mindspore-lite/examples/cloud_infer/quick_start_python` directory.
 >
 > If you need to use MindSpore Lite corresponding to Python 3.7 or above, please [compile](https://mindspore.cn/lite/docs/en/r2.7.0/mindir/build.html) locally.
 Note that the Python API module compilation depends on Python >= 3.7.0, NumPy >= 1.17.0, wheel >= 0.32.0.
 After successful compilation, copy the Whl installation package generated in the `output/` directory to the `mindspore-lite/examples/cloud_infer/quick_start_python` directory.
 >